Does a Sauna Help Muscle Recovery?

 - Infrared saunas can activate Cytochrome C Oxidase and increase ATP which boosts energy - this helps to reduce inflammation and balance hormones

-- Studies have shown that regular infrared sauna use can lower CRP (C-reactive Protein) which can also help reduce inflammation
+- Studies have shown that repeated exposure to heat stress induces mitochondrial adaptation in human skeletal muscle, therefore regular infrared sauna use can lower CRP (C-reactive Protein) which can also help reduce inflammation

 - Because infrared saunas can increase oxygen and blood flow into the muscles this helps to improve circulation (which brings vital nutrients and enzymes to the muscles helping them to repair and rebuild)

 - Sauna sessions can help you to stretch more deeply after a workout

 - Infrared saunas are known to reduce lactic acid in the muscles

 So does a sauna help relax muscles?
 As you can see, the evidence stacks up - they can indeed help to relax muscles - this is why top Australian athletes incorporate infrared sauna muscle recovery into their regimes.

 Tips On How To Boost Infrared Sauna Muscle Recovery

 - Use your sauna to warm up before your workout

 - Having a cold shower after your sauna can promote norepinephrine, cold shock proteins (including RBM3) and can also improve your metabolism